lisajamhoury/The-Body-Everywhere-and-Here-2021/syllabus.md

 [Here's the spreadsheet with everyone's responses](https://docs.google.com/spreadsheets/d/1vJynGu0UdHP__KTuiy1dD4giP1ig-fKKR_iOQnQpdzg/edit?usp=sharing).

+## Homework Roulette

+Each week an unbiased algorithm will choose 4 students to present their homework to class.
+The students presenting will be listed on the board at the start of class so they can take a few minutes to prepare before class starts.
+This is an _informal_ five-minute presentation of documentation, code, questions and class feedback.
+There are 16 students in class, so we'll have 4 present in classes 2-5.

+If you know you will be traveling at any time in the semester, please let me know as soon as you can so you can present in an earlier class.

 ## Final Assignment

 The final two weeks of class will be devoted to final projects.
 Use this assignment to delve more deeply into the subject matter in one piece of work.
 You are welcome to work in pairs or groups.